supershabam/mnpm/README.md

 `npm install` has the job of fetching tarballs from npm and unpacking them into `node_modules` recursively.

 `mnpm` is a command to run `npm install` using mirrors instead of npm.
 Npm isn't used at all.
-This is because the `mnpm` client is doing more work.

 A mirror provides an interface for clients to get a directory listing of a specific module in order to see all available versions of that module, and a link to the tarball of that module at that version.